 If a van or car has lacklustre paintwork in need of an update, then vinyl wrapping is a fantastic alternative to purchasing a new vehicle.

-However, there are a couple of things to bear in mind before proceeding with a wrapping project:
+However, as well as looking out for scratches and scuffs, there's one other element to bear in mind before proceeding with a wrapping project: dents.

 What if my vehicle has a dent?

-If your vehicle has been involved in a previous accident and has had dents removed and repairs made, a vinyl wrap may remove the original paintwork when the vehicle is unwrapped at a later date.
+As older vehicles have been on the road longer, you might find that it may have been involved in a previous accident and has had dents removed and repairs made.
+Where repaired vehicle panels are resprayed compared to the rest of the vehicle, vinyl wraps may remove the newer paintwork when the vehicle is unwrapped at a later date.

-While this may not affect commercial vehicles as much, for personal vintage vehicles this is definitely something to be aware of.
-The last thing you want is to unwrap and find that the vinyl lifts the original paintwork.
+While this may not affect commercial vehicles as much, for car wraps on personal vintage vehicles this is definitely something to be aware of before you embark on a wrapping project.
+It all depends on your priorities - ask yourself what matters most, the visual look or the value of the vehicle.
+The last thing you want is to unwrap before you resell the car and find that the vinyl has lifted the original paintwork.

 What are the benefits of wrapping older cars or vans?